 I opened my door to two seniors, both upright with the assistance of their respective walkers.
 Although a senior myself, I am in good physical condition, and I was pained by their deterioration since I had last seen them.
 Nevertheless, I was excited by their visit and anxious to show them around my new ‘hood.

 It quickly became evident that for each excursion, I would be the pack animal, collapsing and loading two walkers into my car trunk and unloading them upon arrival at our destination not to mention securing seat belts and the like.
 Ditto on the return ride.
 All progress was excruciatingly slow.
 All plans had to be made with time buffers to allow for the lengthy preparation both before and after the event.

-I, also, fell into the role of fetch person as their ability to stand up and make their way to get the sugar, a Kleenex, a shawl for warmth, or just about anything was so much more quickly accomplished by swift me.
-It reminded me of what my son and daughter-in-law go through with their young children (my adorable grandchildren): strollers, snacks, bathroom breaks, all events planned around rest time, etc.
+I also fell into the role of fetch person as their ability to stand up and make their way to get the sugar, a Kleenex, a shawl for warmth, or just about anything was so much more quickly accomplished by swift me.
+It reminded me of what my son and daughter-in-law go through with their young children (my adorable grandchildren): strollers, snacks, bathroom breaks, and all events planned around rest time.

 Modify your viewpoint toward the elders in your life.
 Yes, they have become childlike in their needs and even in their behavior.
 Have patience; be loving, kind, and giving.
 Don’t forget what they did for you in earlier years which probably caused them to become exhausted, impatient, and irritable.